theseus-os/theseus-os.github.io/posts/2022-06-21-wasmtime-complete-no_std-port.md

   * We contributed a PR to make this compile properly for custom targets
 * A source of randomness
   * Easiest course of action is to use `rand`'s `SmallRng` in `no_std`
-* Basic I/O, e.g., for printing to `stdout` or a log
+* Basic I/O, e.g., for printing to the screen, console, or a log

 ### Picking up where we left off
-In our [prior post](2022/04/12/wasmtime-progress-update-2.html), we had completed
+In our [prior post](2022/04/12/wasmtime-progress-update-2.html), we had completed all crates from the bottom up to and including `wasmtime-runtime`.
+The remaining components that we completed from mid-April through mid-May were `wasmtime-jit` and the top-level `wasmtime` crate itself.

 ## Concluding remarks + next steps